-Third-party cyber liability insurance provides liability coverage for businesses that are responsible for a client's online security.
+Third-party cyber insurance provides liability coverage for businesses that are responsible for a client's online security.
 This includes protecting clients from cyberattacks and data breaches.
 If a client experiences a cybersecurity breach and sues, third-party cyber liability insurance can pay for your business's legal expenses.

 Many businesses in the information technology field can benefit from the protection of third-party cyber coverage, such as businesses that install or service computer networks.
 Other IT businesses that can benefit from a third-party cyber insurance policy include: